 - Design

 - Faster time-to-market

 - Debug partitioning and simplified prototyping

 - Printed circuit board reconfiguration during debug

 - Better device and board level testing

 - Manufacturing

 - Multi-Functional hardware

-- Reconfigurability for Test
+- Reconfigurability for test

 - Eliminates handling of "fine lead-pitch" components for programming

 - Reduced Inventory and manufacturing costs

 - Improved quality and reliability

 - Field Support

 - Easy remote upgrades and repair

 - Support for field configuration, re-configuration, and customization

-The Xilinx XCR5032C allows for 5V, in-system programming/reprogramming of its EEPROM cells via its JTAG interface.
-An on-chip charge pump eliminates the need for externally-provided supervoltages, so that the XCR5032C may be easily programmed on the circuit board using only the 5V supply required by the device for normal operation.
-A set of low-level ISP basic commands implemented in the XCR5032C enable this feature.
-The ISP commands implemented in the Xilinx XCR5032C are specified in Table 5.

-Please note that an ENABLE command must precede all ISP commands unless an ENABLE command has already been given for a preceding ISP command.
+The Xilinx XCR3032C allows for 3.3V in-system programming/reprogramming of its EEPROM cells via its JTAG interface.
+An on-chip charge pump eliminates the need for externally-provided supervoltages, so that the XCR3032C may be easily programmed on the circuit board using only the 3.3V supply required by the device for normal operation.
+A set of low-level ISP basic commands implemented in the XCR3032C enable this feature.
+The ISP commands implemented in the Xilinx XCR3032C are specified in Table 5.
+Please note that an ENABLE command must precede all ISP commands unless an ENABLE command.